namandhakad712/WishOne/VERCEL_DEPLOYMENT.md

    - Try to connect to Google Calendar
    - Verify the OAuth flow works and redirects back to your application

+4. Test the Contact Form functionality:
+   - Go to the Help page and submit a test contact form
+   - Verify that emails are being received correctly

+## Custom Domain Setup (Optional)

+1. In your Vercel project settings, go to "Domains"
+2. Add your custom domain and follow Vercel's instructions for DNS configuration
+3. Update your Supabase URL configurations with the new domain
+4. Update your Google OAuth redirect URIs with the new domain

 ## Troubleshooting

 - **Authentication Redirect Issues**: